Appearance

 git clone https://github.com/hotosm/fAIr.git

-2. Verify Docker Installation
+cd fAIr2.
+Verify Docker Installation

 sh

-3. Check GPU Availability (Optional, but recommended)
+docker compose version3.
+Check GPU Availability (Optional, but recommended)

 fAIr works best with an NVIDIA GPU.